 The Commercial Section has had numerous interns in the past.
 We have been fortunate to have had hard working, responsible and personable interns and believe interns greatly add to our already pleasant work environment.

-Interns must be currently enrolled students or students who are between school semesters for no longer than five months.
+Interns must be U.S. citizens who are currently enrolled students or students who are between school semesters for no longer than five months.
 All internships are unpaid and we cannot assist with airfare, housing or other expenses.
-An official letter of recommendation can be provided and many universities will award academic credit for your work.
+An official letter of recommendation can be provided at the conclusion of your internship, and many universities will award academic credit for your work.

 The purpose of the program is to provide college students and law students with "hands-on" experience working in a commercial section of a U.S. Embassy or Consulate.
 Each post determines its own criteria for intern applicants.
-We advise you to correspond directly with the intern coordinator at the post (Beijing Mailbox, Shanghai Mailbox, Guangzhou Mailbox, Chengdu Mailbox and Shenyang Mailbox).
+We advise you to correspond directly with the intern coordinator at the post ( names with email address links below).

 The types of work which an intern might do are quite varied and may include: